Read an Excerpt From Scarlett Thomas’ Oligarchy

 Recent Comments

-- Havi on Oathbringer Reread: Chapter One Hundred and Eleven 1 hour ago

-- Andrew Higgins on Oathbringer Reread: Chapter One Hundred and Eleven 2 hours ago

-- Zodda on Lucasfilm Reportedly Wants Taika Waititi to Develop a Star Wars Movie 2 hours ago
+- ED on Lucasfilm Reportedly Wants Taika Waititi to Develop a Star Wars Movie 30 mins ago

+- ragnarredbeard on BBC America Releases First Photos Of Discworld Adaptation, The Watch 30 mins ago